kherr9/ToyStorage/README.md

 You can add other middleware components to do just about anything else required for your application, like validation, compression, optimistic concurrency, caching, logging, security, etc.

-Toy Storage has the following middleware:
-* Built-in middleware
-* Appliction middleware
+#### Ordering

+The order that middleware components are added in `Use` method defines the order in which they are invoked on requests, and the reverse order for the response.
+This ordering is critical for security, performance, and functionality.

 #### Built-in middleware

-Toy Storage comes with some basic middleware components that cover some basic use cases.
+Toy Storage comes with some basic middleware components that cover some common use cases.
 * BlobStorageMiddleware - Handles the actual Read/Write/Delete commands to blobs.
 * GZipMiddleware - Compress requests and decompress responses.
 * JsonFormaterMiddleware - Formats request to json and response from json.
 * ValidationMiddleware - Validates request object with Data Annotation Validation

-#### Application middleware
+#### Writing middleware

 You can easily write your own middleware components.